-Outdoor kitchen owners in warmer regions of the US may be fortunate enough to enjoy their outdoor living spaces and patio kitchen throughout the year.
+Outdoor kitchen owners in warmer regions of the US may be fortunate enough to enjoy their outdoor living spaces and patio kitchens throughout the year.
 While they might need to add patio heaters or a fire feature to keep your guests warm, they can entertain in winter almost as easily as in summer.
-So, most homeowners in warmer regions will likely only have to undertake a mild winterizing regimen, mostly consistening of maintenance and cleaning.
+So, most homeowners in warmer regions will likely only have to undertake a mild winterizing regimen, mostly consisting of maintenance and cleaning.

 Winterizing Your Outdoor Kitchen In Milder Climates

-Although the powder coated stainless steel outdoor kitchens provided by Grillnetics are durable in virtually every climate, there are still some valuable steps you can take to increase the longevity and durability of your outdoor dining space.
+Although the powder-coated stainless steel outdoor kitchens provided by Grillnetics are durable in virtually every climate, there are still some valuable steps you can take to increase the longevity and durability of your outdoor dining space.
 Even warmer climates have specific maintenance requirements, especially when your outdoor kitchen and outdoor furniture may be used less frequently during winter months.

 1. Clean out the refrigerator, wine refrigerator, and other appliances.

 You will likely entertain less in the winter months than you did in summer and fall, so now is a good time to clean out your patio refrigerator.
 Throw out expired food, compost those wilted vegetables, and use a rag and a spray bottle with a mixture of water and distilled white vinegar to clean the walls and shelves.
 If you keep baking soda in the refrigerator to combat odors, now is a good time to replace it with a fresh box.
 This is also a good time to vacuum the coils.

 2. Clean Your Grill and Pizza Oven.